beresnyak/rmhd_large/README.md

 Directories with "n" indicate simulations with ordinary 2nf order viscosity and "h" indicates 4th order hyperviscosity.

-Precomputed statistics of various kinds here: https://sites.google.com/view/andreyberesnyak2/simulations/large-rmhd-runs See "scripts" for code to plot various spectra and structure functions from precomputed statistics and "pics" for these plots.
+Precomputed statistics of various kinds is in this repository (see also https://sites.google.com/view/andreyberesnyak2/simulations/large-rmhd-runs).

+"Scripts" are for code to plot various spectra and structure functions from precomputed statistics and "pics" are examples for these plots.